kevin-leptons/telegrax/readme.md

 # Telegrax

 Telegram Application Programming Interfaces (APIs).
-At the moment, there is only API for sending message from a bot to a chat.
+At the moment, there are few supported APIs.

 ## Quickstart